Real-Time Sync: From HTTP to Reactive Backends

 Everyday example

-Imagine checking your smartphone every 5 seconds to see if a new message has arrived.
+Picture checking your phone every five seconds to see whether a new message has arrived.

 Code: